Piratenpartei/Pirate-Rogue/README.md

 If you need to, you could add a css watcher or add also the the gulp script to merge all js files.

+If you chance something in the code, please perform a version update.
+Make a `gulp dev` as long you are working in your own repo.
+Once you commit it to the main repo, please do a `gulp build` .
+This will update the version number in an automatic way.